ab-n3xt/wl-preset-open/README.md

 # Go into website directory
 cd website/

-# Run database migrations (and take a look at all of my awful changes to the db model)
+# Run database migrations (and take a look at all of my awful changes to the db model over the development process)
 python manage.py makemigrations

 # Finally, start the server